 We will be measuring the progress of this strategy using both qualitative and quantitative methods.
 The main way in which we'll measure the qualitative progress is by carrying out an annual assessment using the SDAT.
-We have set a goal of achieving an overall score of 70% within the five year lifetime of this plan, which corresponds to a 19% increase on our current position.
+We have set a goal of achieving an overall score of 70% within the five year lifetime of this plan, which corresponds to a 19% increase from our 2017/2018 position.